gabrielsantosr/DevOps/README.md

 | `description-abandon` | Same as action _description_, but it also changes the status of the PR to abandoned.                     |
 | `comment`             | Adds the forbidden comment as a system comment to the pull request.                                      |
 | `target`              | If there is a configuration for the source branch, the target branch is updated to the value of its `DefaultTarget` property, if it is not null.
 In case `target` action cannot be accomplished because a target branch was not found to match the source, an alternative action can be tried by setting the value to `target,<alternative-action>`, e.g. `target,comment`. |

+_**Comment**: As of now, the forbiddden message is stored in an environment variable, and I use special emoji chars, which can be included within strings as `\u<char-code>`,which are properly rendered in title, description and comments of PRs._

 ### Configuration
 The allowed transitions should be stored in environment variable `ReposConfig`.